-\textbf{A hybrid number of demonstrations improves reasoning generalizability.} As shown in Figure \ref{fig:finetune_ablations} (Right), across all models, increasing the number of test demonstrations improves the model's ability to infer an individual's value choices.
-Interestingly, training \finetuneshort with a randomized mix of demonstrations (between 50 to 200) results in a better performance than training with any fixed number of statements.
-Counterintuitively, using the maximum number of demonstrations (200) only produces a moderately effective model, even when tested in the same 200-demonstration format.
-This model performs poorly when fewer demonstrations are given during testing, where stronger extrapolation abilities are needed to make accurate inferences based on limited evidence.
-Conversely, a model trained on fewer demonstrations (50) excels at making inferences with little evidence but struggles to generalize when given more specific demonstrations.
-Training on a randomized number of demonstrations (50 to 200) performs well, except when tested with 150 or 200 demonstration statements.
-To address this gap, we developed a hybrid model, trained on both a randomized number of demonstrations and the full sequence of 200 demonstration statements, showing the best performance.
-These results demonstrate the synergistic power between data with different demonstration configurations for improving the individualistic value reasoning to generalize with both abstract and specific evidence.
+\paragraph{A hybrid number of demonstrations improves reasoning generalizability.} Figure \ref{fig:finetune_ablations} (Right) shows that increasing the number of test demonstrations enhances models' performances.
+Notably, training \finetuneshort with a random mix of 50 to 200 demonstrations outperforms training with any fixed number of statements.
+Yet, a model trained with a maximum of 200 demonstrations performs only moderately well but struggles with fewer test demonstrations, where stronger extrapolation is needed.
+Conversely, a model trained on 50 demonstrations excels with limited evidence but struggles to generalize with more.
+Training with a random number of demonstrations (50 to 200) yields strong overall performance but underperforms when tested with 150 or 200 demonstrations.
+Thus, we trained a model on both mixed demonstrations and the full 200, achieving the best results.
+These findings highlight the synergy between diverse demonstration configurations for improving individualistic value reasoning across both abstract and specific evidence.